smart-on-fhir/fhir-bulk-data-docs/authorization.md

 ```

-(Note: to inspect this example JWT, you can visit https://jwt.io, and select RS384,
+Note: to inspect this example JWT, you can visit https://jwt.io.
+Paste the signed
-which will display public and private keys.
-Paste the signed JWT value above into
+JWT value above into the "Encoded"  field, and paste the [sample public signing key](sample-jwks/RS384.public.json) (starting with the `{"kty": "RSA"` JSON object, and excluding the `{ "keys": [` JWK Set wrapping array) into the "Public Key" box.
-the "Encoded"  field, and the plaintext JWT will be displayed in the "Decoded:Payload"
+The plaintext JWT will be displayed in the "Decoded:Payload"  field, and a "Signature Verified" message will appear.
-field.)

 ##### 3. Obtain an access token